LLC Electing S Corp: Everything You Need to Know

 An LLC cannot elect S corp treatment if it allows pass-through of income or loss to members in its operating agreement.
 That's because this would constitute multiple classes of stock.
 In an S corporation, all outstanding shares of stock must carry identical distribution and liquidation rights regardless of voting rights.
 Allocations that are not based solely on ownership percentage are not allowed by S corp guidelines.

 If you need help with electing S corporation status as an LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.